 While I am fortunate to have a roommate help with my taking care of my dogs, they are getting older and I value every precious moment with them.

 I have a sense of guilt every time I leave in the morning and wish I had more time with them.

 There are no more positions above mine, which means I've grown as much as possible at my job.
 The only way to do this is to find a new job, whether it's through a new company or on my own.

-I'm ready to be be my own boss
+You are ready to be your own boss

 For months I have thought about taking a leap of faith and working for myself.

 I started side hustling and carefully crafting it into a career.
 With years of experience under my belt, I'm comfortable with many different aspects of starting a business.